 - The entry doors, made of Honduras mahogany, were designed and carved by former Mars Hill President Fred Bentley, who spent approximately 200 hours in their creation.
 The doors contain 20 scenes from the Old Testament and 20 scenes from the New Testament.
 The Cross, Pulpit and Communion Table were all designed by Dr. Bentley.

 The chapel is a popular place for weddings, and seats approximately 275.

 BENTLEY FELLOWSHIP HALL

-The same volunteers constructed at the fellowship hall at the same time.
+The same volunteers who constructed Broyhill Chapel helped construct the fellowship hall at the same time.
 The former Broyhill Fellowship Hall was renamed in honor of former Mars Hill President Fred Bentley on April 27, 2003.

 The fellowship hall is frequently used for receptions and celebrations of all kinds and will accommodate 100 people comfortably.

 For more information regarding either facility you may contact Debra Alexander, Campus Ministry Associate, 828-689-1128 or firstname.lastname@example.org.